mike-at-redspace/puppeteer-psi/README.md

 ## Prerequisites

 - Node.js (version 12 or higher recommended)
-- npm (Node Package Manager)
+- npm & yarn

 ## Installation

 1. Clone this repository or download the script.
 2. Navigate to the script's directory in your terminal.
-3. Run `npm install` to install the required dependencies.
+3. Run `yarn install` to install the required dependencies.

 ## Usage

 1. Modify the `SITES` array in the script to include the websites you want to measure.
 2. Run the script using the command:
-   `node index.js`
+   `yarn benchmark`
 3. The script will output progress and results to the console and save the data to `web-vitals.csv` in the same directory.

 ## Configuration